zudochkin/awesome-newsletters/README.md

 - [Pointer](https://www.pointer.io/).
 A window into what current and future CTOs are reading and thinking about.
 Super high quality engineering-related content only.
 - [Embedsys Weekly](https://embedsysweekly.com/).
 A weekly selection of embedded software and hardware articles.
 - [Big Tech Digest](https://bigtechdigest.substack.com/).
 A manually curated newsletter aggregating the latest tech articles from Big Tech and startup engineering blogs for Software Engineers and AI/ML folks.
+- [Console](https://console.dev/).
+A free weekly email digest of the best tools for developers.

 ### ObjectiveC